Malaika: Release

 Liking the song, the single was released the same month, becoming their first single released in 1967.
 It was issued by their record label Olga Records with the catalogue number SO 38.
 The B-side was the Andersson composition "It's Nice to Be Back", which was intended as the closing song for the Hep Stars movie, upon their return to Stockholm.
-"It's Nice to Be Back" would later receive a Swedish translation titled "Min Egen Stad" ("My Own Town") recorded by Anni-Frid Lyngstad, who alongside Andersson was a member of ABBA.
-The original pressing, which was made in Germany intended for Swedish import credits Fadhili William as the writer of it, making it one of the earliest recordings of the song to do so.

 The single first entered Kvällstoppen on 9 May 1967 at a position of number 4.
 The following week it had climbed all the way to number 1, a position it would prove to hold for five consecutive week.
 On 20 June it had descended to number 2, staying there for three weeks.
 On 11 July, it hit number 5 for one week, before descending to number 7, where it would stay for three weeks.
 On 8 August, it was at number 8 before traveling to number 9 the following week, a position it hold for one week.
 On 22 August, it descended to number 10, before exiting the top-10 for the first time on 29 August, where it was noted at number 15.
 "Malaika" was last seen on the chart on 5 September at a position of number 16.
 In total, "Malaika" spent 18 weeks on the chart, of which sixteen were in the top-10, ten were in the top-5 and five were at number 1.
 The single was also successful on Tio i Topp, where it reached number 6, spending two weeks on the chart.
 It was the only fully African language-song to reach number one on a Swedish chart.